 Table of contents

-1 Where the insurance ceases or is terminated, the Member shall remain liable for all Advance Calls, Deferred Calls, Supplementary Calls, Overspill Calls and other premiums in respect of the then current Policy Year pro rata for the period up to the date of cesser or termination, and for all Deferred Calls, Supplementary Calls, Overspill Calls and premiums in respect of prior Policy Years.
+1 Where the insurance ceases or is terminated, the Member shall remain liable for all Estimated Total Calls, Supplementary Calls, Overspill Calls and other premiums in respect of the then current Policy Year pro rata for the period up to the date of cesser or termination, and for all Estimated Total Calls, Supplementary Calls, Overspill Calls and premiums in respect of prior Policy Years.

 2 The Association shall be under no liability whatsoever by reason of anything occurring after cessation or termination.

 (A) ...the Member shall remain liable for all...premiums...
 (Rule 26.1)

 Notwithstanding termination or cesser of cover under Rules 23, 24 or 25, the Member remains liable to pay premiums in accordance with Rule 26.
 The term ‘premiums’ includes not only Estimated Total Calls, Supplementary Calls1 and Overspill Calls,2 as separately identified in the Rule, but also fixed premiums and other special premiums which are due from time to time, such as premium for additional insurances that have been arranged by the Association for the Member.